leftstick/wetalk-client/docs/start-guide.md

 gulp watch --api http://[server_address]:[server_port]/
 ```

-This command will launch a special compiler server which continuously compile source code by using `webpack` whenever code is changed
+This command will launch a special compiler server which continuously compile source code by using `webpack` whenever code is changed.

+If you are going to debug the chatroom with local [wetalk-server](https://github.com/leftstick/wetalk-server), just ignore the `--api` option.

 ##### options #####